nergalex/f5-nginx_controller-rbac/README.rst

 Principle
 ==================================================
 A User resource represents an NGINX Controller User account.
-Assign Roles to Users to define :
+Assign Roles to Users :

 1. Built-in role
 ###############
-Assign a built-in role to define the **upper privilege** (i.e actions) an User can perform in NGINX Controller globally:
+Assign one built-in role to define the **upper privilege** (i.e actions) an User can perform in NGINX Controller globally:

 =======     ============    =======================================================================================================================================
 Role        Permissions	    Details